, more animatographic, most animatographic

 In the film museum, Mrs. Smart’s class saw an animatography and learned that it was used as a motion-picture projector a long time ago.

-Having no writing (or printing) on the back; inscribed only on one side.
+Having no writing or printing on the back of anything or inscribed only on one side.

 , more anorthographic, most anorthographic